maximalmeteor/multi-transform/README.md

 # multi-transform
-Meteor package that enables multiple tranformations on collections
+Meteor package that enables multiple transformations on collections